maalg21/visualizeGO/README.md

 ### Comparing GO-term lists

+In this case, we can compare lists of GO-terms in two ways.

+#### Comparing lists of GO-terms

 Finally, in order to be able to compare two lists of GO-terms we can also use this same package with the `go_similarity_heatmap` function.
 Thanks to this function we obtain a heat map where it will be observed between which GO-terms there is a greater similarity within the two lists.
 Of course, the measurement of distances between GO-terms does not depend on a network of terms; therefore, we can only choose semantic similarity terms such as Resnik, Lin, etc.

 In this case it is **MANDATORY** that the input is two lists of GO-terms.
 Using the same study as a basis, we will compare the two lists of GO-terms that were detected for each of the groups of animals.